 According to 2020 estimates, Japan has the world’s third-largest beauty and personal care market.
 While this is a lesser portion of the pie than some other categories, cosmetics and beauty products are one of Japan’s fastest-growing eCommerce markets.
 Even in the aftermath of COVID-19, the cosmetics market is expected to outperform this year.

+A notable shift in the beauty and personal care market in Japan is the increase in online sales.
 Even before the state of emergency was announced in Tokyo and other urban regions (April 2020), brick-and-mortar department stores reported lower sales but higher online revenue, particularly in the beauty category.
-In 2022, online sales accounts for 20.4% of total revenue in the Beauty & Personal Care sector.
+By 2023, it’s estimated that 18.3% of total revenue in this sector will be generated through online channels.

 Japanese beauty companies that adopted the D2C model saw significant sales growth in 2020.
 The strategy has enabled businesses to react to consumer needs and create tailored products.
 This business strategy is popular with Millennials and Generation Z customers.